 Howard, Peter, ‘A Landscape of Preaching: Bartolomeo Lapacci Rimbertini OP,’ in Word, Deed and Image: Mendicants to the World, edited by Sally Cornelison, Nirit Ben Debby and Peter Howard (Turnout: Brepols, 2016), 45-64.

-––––‘Languages of the Pulpit: The Preacher as Translator in Renaissance Florence,’ in Language Interactions in Early Modern Europe, edited by Eva del Soldato and Andrea Rizzi (London: Routledge, forthcoming in 2017).
+––––‘Languages of the Pulpit: The Preacher as Translator in Renaissance Florence,’ in Language Interactions in Early Modern Europe, edited by Eva del Soldato and Andrea Rizzi (London: Routledge, in press).

 ––––‘Making a City and Citizens: The “Fruits” of Preaching in Renaissance Florence,’ in Urban Cultures and Ideologies in Europe c.1100-1500, edited by Andrew Brown and Jan Dumolyn (Turnhout: Brepols, forthcoming).